Feedforward neural network

 Feedforward networks can be used for any kind of input to output mapping.
 A feedforward network with one hidden layer and enough neurons in the hidden layers, can fit any finite input-output mapping problem.

-connections from the input to every layer, and from each layer to
+from the input to every layer, and from each layer to all following layers.

 Row vector of one or more hidden layer sizes (default = 10)